13 New Massive Gravity

 gravity in a different decoupling limit.
 As we already mentioned, the key to seeing this is the

-auxiliary formulation where the tensor is related to the missing extra metric of the bi-gravity
+is related to the missing extra metric of the bi-gravity

 theory.